Intervention/image-driver-vips/readme.md

   that enables this feature and it may be integrated here the future as well.

-- With PHP on macOS, font files are not recognized in the `ImageInterface::text()` call because Quartz as a rendering engine does not allow font files to be loaded at runtime via the fontconfig API.
+- With PHP on macOS, font files are not recognized in the `ImageInterface::text()` call by default because Quartz as a rendering engine does not allow font files to be loaded at runtime via the fontconfig API.
+  However, setting the environment variable `PANGOCAIRO_BACKEND` to `fontconfig` helps here.

 ## Authors